msaaddev/git-commands-workflows/readme.md

 ![git-commands-workflows](images/cover.jpg)

-*The git commands & workflows I use on a daily basis.*
+*The git commands & workflows you need to know to work with git and automate your regular commands.*

 <br />